 Prior to 1971, the Arkansas State University Police Department began as a part-security department employing guards who were on duty during the business hours and subject to call after business hours.
 In 1971, the department hired it's first full time police chief Ken Cooper.
 Chief Cooper started the agency with seven officers and started full coverage patrol due to the increasing after hours call load.
 The first department was housed in a house located near the center of campus.
 This house served as the police department until 1994 when the department moved to the current location on Robinson St.

 After the departure of Chief Chapman in 2010, Randy Martin was promoted to the Chief's position.
-Currently the department consists of 20 full time police officers, 4 full time communications officers and an administrative assistant.
+Since Chief Martin has been in office, he wanted to bring the department under the accreditation of C.A.L.E.A.
+In 2012, Arkansas State University was awarded accreditation through C.A.L.E.A. and was also the first department to utilize a new system designed for a virtually paperless accreditation process.
+Currently the department consists of 22 full time police officers, 4 full time communications officers and an administrative assistant.

 Administration oversees the day-to-day operations of University Police and also serves as a liaison to the other divisions within the University to ensure that campus remains a safe place for students, faculty, and staff.